-On the defensive end, Gostisbehere shone just as bright.
+On the defensive end, Gostisbehere stood out just as well.
 With the Dutchmen protecting a 5-3 lead, Minnesota's Taylor Cammarata gained the zone with a teammate streaking to the net.
 Gopher possession threatened the lead with the dynamic freshman dangling through the zone, looking for a passing lane.

 Gostisbehere dove from the right face-off circle and swatted the puck away, just as Cammarata was planning his next move.
 It fell right to Mat Bodie.
 It was 6-4 Union six seconds later.

-"I'm just thinking about all the hard work we put in this year to get that right there, and just having fun with my teammates right now and how we send off the seniors perfectly as champions," Gostisbehere said.
+"I'm just thinking about all the hard work we put in this year to get here and just having fun with my teammates right now and how we sent off the seniors perfectly as champions," Gostisbehere said.

 It wasn't just Gostisbehere that helped this edition of the Dutchmen complete the dream that started with that leap into college hockey's top division.
 Ciampini's hat trick on Thursday helped down Boston College.
 Senior defenseman Mat Bodie played one of the best games of his career against the Eagles.
 Junior goaltender Colin Stevens recovered from a difficult first 25 minutes on Saturday to keep his team in control.